anonaddy/addy.io/source/_articles/aliases/updating-an-alias-display-from-name.md

 The **display from name** (or "from name") is the name that appears in the **From** field when you [send](/help/sending-email-from-an-alias/) or [reply](/help/replying-to-email-using-an-alias/) using an alias, e.g. "John Smith" in **John Smith** &lt;alias@example.com&gt;.
 You can set a different display name for each alias so recipients see a friendly or descriptive name instead of only the alias address.
 This article explains how to update it on the web and in the mobile app.

-## Updating the from name in the web application
+<h2 id="updating-the-from-name-in-the-web-application">Updating the from name in the web application</h2>

 1. [Log in](https://app.addy.io) and go to **Aliases** in the navigation bar.
 2. Open the alias you want to change (click **Edit** on the right-hand side of the table).